 QUESTIONS 1 and 2 deal with any loans contracted or repaid by any member of the household over the past 12 months.
+N/A means not applicable.

-QUESTIONS 7 to 11 find out whether any household member had tried to contract any loan(s) and was refused and the reasons for refusal.
+QUESTIONS 7 to 11 find out whether any household member had tried to contract any loan(s), what guarantee(s) was required, and whether refused and the reasons for a refusal.

-QUESTION 9 asks for how much of the loan has been repaid if re is being made by instalments or if only part payment has been (Include charges, interest on loans and all payments in-kind).
+QUESTION 9 asks for how much of the loan has been repaid even if repayment is being made by instalments or if only part payment has been (Include charges, interest on loans and all payments in-kind).

-NOTE : RESPONDENT SHOULD NOT BE ASKED QUESTION 11 IF ANSWER TO QUESTION 10 IS 'YES'.
+NOTE: RESPONDENT SHOULD NOT BE ASKED QUESTION 11 IF ANSWER TO QUESTION 10 IS 'YES'.
+JUST RECORD THE ID FROM THE ROSTER.

-QUESTION 11.
-The security demanded by the lending individual or institution should be given as answer to this question.
+QUESTION 11: The security demanded by the lending individual or institution should be given as answer to this question.

-PART B: ASSETS AND DURABLE CONSUMER GOODS.
+PART B: ASSETS AND DURABLE CONSUMER GOODS

 A list of items, durable consumer goods, is provided in column 1 with their corresponding codes in column 2.
-The respondent is expected to answer the 4 questions on each item listed.
+The respondent is expected to answer question 1 for each item listed, and questions 2-4 if the response to question 1 is YES.